 A couple of weeks ago, when we were in Switzerland, Bill had his heart set on visiting Carl Jung’s house and museum.
 Jung’s house and museum have very limited visiting hours and one typically has to book tickets in advance.
 Bill had done that, and we had an appointment to go to the house and museum at 2:00pm.
 But before we went, we visited a church to see Marc Chagall’s stained glass windows.

 Now, I wasn’t particularly wedded to either of these activities.
 I would have been happy just to sit on the boat cruise and take a tour around Lake Zurich.
 But because Bill wanted to explore Jung, I was happy to do that with him.
-However, one thing that is a must, and something that we both know about me is that I get really “hangry”.
+However, one thing that is a must, and something that we both know about me is that I need to eat when I’m hungry.
+I get really “hangry”, and when I get like that, things can get unpleasant in a hurry.
 So, as our time for the museum appointment approached, I told Bill I wanted to have lunch.
 He looked at his watch and got flustered.
 It was just after noon, and he was afraid that if we sat down to have a nice lunch, we would miss our appointment.

 So I said, “I guess this means hot dogs for lunch, then?”
 I don’t really like hot dogs very much, but I could see that’s where were headed.
 I would have been just as alright with getting fast food.